**These posts often contain affiliate links. Please see our disclosure policy for details.**

 - Shepherd’s staff – I used a twisted piece of brown paper-like material I had in my craft supplies.
 You could use a small piece of wood, a stick or branch, cardboard, or even soak twine in glue or some other substance like Mod Podge and let it dry and harden into a curved shape.

-Step 2: Glue robe on over body fabric.
+Step 5c.
+Glue on robe over body fabric.

-Step 3: Attach belt and glue behind knot if desired.
+Step 5d.
+Attach belt and glue behind the knot if desired.

-Step 5: Glue shepherd staff to the side of the body.
+Step 5f.
+Glue shepherd staff to the side of the body.

 **PRO TIP: You can download the printable patterns to make all of the clothing by getting access to my free resource library!